Skip to content

 deliveredThe delivery coordinator completed local session delivery.

-The persistent store also keeps channel timeline entries for accepted user-visible messages.
-The UI uses those entries to show channel and peer timelines without asking the browser to reconstruct history from raw transport traffic.
+The persistent store also keeps conversation entries — public threads, direct rooms, and bound work — for accepted user-visible messages.
+The UI uses those entries to show thread and direct-room timelines without asking the browser to reconstruct history from raw transport traffic.

 Receipts and traces